magpiemodel/magpiemodel.github.io/_magpie24/call.md

 In contrast to the introductory training workshop, the **MAgPIE stories** event is targeting the [MAgPIE] community as a whole including *all* levels of experience.
 The sessions will be put together by the organizing team based on the submissions.
 We invite submissions about [MAgPIE] related projects and activities in *all* development stages from drafting phase to finished research. **MAgPIE stories** will have the form of a talk with room for discussion afterwards.

-The organizing team is looking forward to receive submissions of your very own **MAgPIE stories** and projects you want to share with us.
+The organizing team is looking forward to receiving submissions of your very own **MAgPIE stories** and projects you want to share with us.

 ### Who can submit?